ShiftDock/backup_plan/README.md

 The `config_example.yml` file is well annotated and allows you to not only set the required options; such as amazon credentials and your project details, but to customise the behaviour of the script.
 Remember to rename it to `config.yml`.

-Add an `options` entry if one doesn't exist and you can add any options that `mysqldump` normally takes, allowing you full control over what kind of dumps you want to make of your database.
+Add an `options` entry if one doesn't exist and you can add any options that `mysqldump` normally takes (see [here](http://dev.mysql.com/doc/refman/5.1/en/mysqldump.html)), allowing you full control over what kind of dumps you want to make of your database.
 If you chose verbosity or debugging information Backup Plan will print this as it performs the dump.
 This will end up in your Cron logs and emails.
 Handy.

 For safety you should be careful about allowing access to this config file.
 Certain options used internally by the script;
 for example user, password and result-file, cannot be overridden in this way.